FireworksProject/dotfiles/README.md

 Some of the dotfile configurations used by Fireworks Project team members.
 Feel free to poke around, and if you have any tips... share the love.

 ### To Update the Vim Scripts
+Note: This is optional, and only required if you are an author of this repository and have made changes to pathogen or vim-coffee-script.

     cd vim/third_party/vim-pathogen
     git pull origin master